Ranni, Kerala: History

 The history of Ranni can be traced back 5000 years to the early settlement of Adi Dravidans around Sabarimala and Nilakkal.
 An ancient trade route used to pass through Nilackal between Kerala and the Pandian kingdom.

 The former rulers of Ranni were known as the Ranni Karthas or the Karthkal of Ranni, the "Samanthas" and blood-related family of Thekkamamkoor Raja.
 In the 18th century, Anizham Thirunal Marthandavarma of Vennad annexed the Thekkamkoor kingdom and confiscated all the lands that belonged to the former rulers.

-Ranni Karthas Kioyikal (the Ranni Karth palace) was located in Areekkal.
+Ranni Karthas Koyikal (the Ranni Karth palace) was located in Areekkal.
 The Ranni Karthas also built Ranni Manjor Ramapuram temple.
 The temple is the same architecturally as the Aranmula Sreeparthasaradhy temple but the darshan of the former faces south.

 Ranni was a part of the Central Travancore region before the unification of India.
 Until the formation of Pathanamthitta district in 1982, Ranni was a part of the Kollam district.